AleksandarIlievski/AI-karaoke/README.md

 ### Dataset

+The evaluation dataset consists of 8 music tracks with their respective genre, title, Youtube-Video-ID and year.
+The tracks cover a wide range of musical styles and years.
+This dataset was created with the intention of providing a comprehensive and representative sample for evaluating the performance of the video-transcript alignment model.

 | id | Genre              | Title                                                             | Video-ID      | Year |
 | -- | ------------------ | ----------------------------------------------------------------- | ------------- | ---- |
 | 1 | Experimental Rock | John Hammond-Jockey Full of Bourbon                                 | Nd5ySUF6SPM   | 2001 |